quantbrothers/docs/FixApiDocumentation/source/index.html.md

 exchanges|array of string|List of exchanges where this symbol is listed

-# Authenticated Endpoints Framework gateway RESTFul API
+# RESTFul API Authenticated Endpoints

 <!--## Authenticated Endpoints-->